 Have you ever witnessed a cheesy product infomercial?
 You know, the ones where the host goes on and on about some product and shows you all the features?

 Other examples include scientific revelations or even role-playing scenarios.

-If you’re thinking about going with this type of public speaking, then rehearse both the verbal and non-verbal aspects of communication.
+If you’re thinking about going with this technique, then it’s important to focus on both the verbal (i.e. the content of the speech) and non-verbal (i.e. body language, facial expression, actions conducted, etc.) aspects of communication.
 Be sure you don’t miss a beat.
-Both need to go together to make your demonstration useful.
+Both need to go together to make your demonstration benefit your public speaking efforts.

-Whatever you choose to do, be sure you don’t punch yourself in the face like this presenter did.
+Whatever you choose to do, be sure you don’t punch yourself in the face as this presenter did.